microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/New-MgDirectoryCustomSecurityAttributeDefinition.md

 	Type = "String"
 	UsePreDefinedValuesOnly = $true
 }
-New-MgDirectoryCustomSecurityAttributeDefinition -BodyParameter $params
+New-MgBetaDirectoryCustomSecurityAttributeDefinition -BodyParameter $params
 ```

-This example shows how to use the New-MgDirectoryCustomSecurityAttributeDefinition Cmdlet.
+This example shows how to use the New-MgBetaDirectoryCustomSecurityAttributeDefinition Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS